zdravkov/kendo-docs/api/web/contextmenu.md

 ### deactivate

-Fires when a sub menu gets closed and its animation finished.
+Fires when a sub menu or the ContextMenu gets closed and its animation finished.

 #### Event Data